 Ann Hood is the author of the novels The Red Thread, and, The Knitting Circle, as well as the memoir, Comfort: A Journey Through Grief, which was a New York Times Editor’s Choice and chosen as one of the top ten non-fiction books of 2008 by Entertainment Weekly.
 She has won a Best American Spiritual Writing Award, the Paul Bowles Prize for Short Fiction and two Pushcart Prizes.
 Her latest work, The Obituary Writer, was published by Norton earlier this year.

 Sarah began her career on the editorial side of publishing, first at Houghton Mifflin, then in the Knopf Group, and last at Little, Brown.
 She became an agent in 2001, joining The Gernert Company in 2005.
-She now represents adult fiction writers (Alice McDermott and Larry Doyle among them); children’s fiction writers (The New York Times bestsellers Gayle Forman and Pseudonymous Bosch); and journalists and critics (Fast Company’s Jon Gertner and Granta’s John Freeman).
+She now represents adult fiction writers (Alice McDermott and Robin Sloan among them); children’s fiction writers (The New York Times bestsellers Margaret Stohl and Pseudonymous Bosch); and journalists and critics (Fast Company’s Jon Gertner and former Granta editor John Freeman)

 Eric Simonoff is a literary agent and the Co-Head of the WME Book Department.
-He represents Jhumpa Lahiri, Jonathan Lethem, Philipp Meyer, Daniel Alarcon, Stacy Schiff, Edward P. Jones, Nam Le, ZZ Packer, Bill O’Reilly, Chris Adrian, Phil Klay, The New Yorker Magazine, and The Atlantic, among others.
+He represents Jhumpa Lahiri, Jonathan Lethem, Philipp Meyer, Daniel Alarcon, Stacy Schiff, Edward P. Jones, Nam Le, ZZ Packer, Chris Adrian, Phil Klay, Yaa Gyasi, Ariel Levy, The New Yorker Magazine, and The Atlantic, among others.

 Bianca Stone grew up in Vermont, graduated from NYU’s Creative Writing Program, is the author of several poetry chapbooks, and a poetry comics series.
 She is the illustrator of Antigonick, (a collaboration with Anne Carson), and her poems have appeared in such journals as American Poetry Review, Crazyhorse, Best American Poetry 2011.
 Her first full-length book “Someone Else’s Wedding Vows” will be published by Tin House/Octopus Books in the spring 2014.
 She lives in Brooklyn.